WHAT IS TAXABLE VALUE?

 NRS 361.4723 provides a partial abatement of taxes.

-If the home has already qualified for a 3% or 8% tax abatement, taxes will be figured on the assessed value from the base year it qualifed.
-Questions regarding a tax amount for a specific property should contact the Treasurer's Office at (702) 455-4323.
+If an existing home has already qualified for a 3% or 8% tax abatement, taxes will be calculated on the assessed value or apply the appropriate tax cap percentage to the tax amount paid in the previous year; whichever is lower.
+Questions regarding the tax amount for a specific property, please contact the Treasurer's Office at (702) 455-4323.

 WHY DO MY TAXES GO UP WHEN MY PROPERTY CHANGED?